MORAGE6607/Request-Header-Parser-Microservice_freeCodeCamp/README.md

   - Completed endpoint for retrieving the IP address in the language key.
   - Completed retrieval of preferred language
-  - Completed retrieval of user software information
+  - Completed retrieval of user software information --
+📄 License: This project is completed for educational purposes under the FreeCodeCamp curriculum.